Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 ## How it works

-1. Set the `AuthenticationManager`'s `arcGISAuthenticationChallengeHandler` to a `ArcGISAuthenticationChallengeHandler`.
+1. Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URI.
-2. Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URL.
+2. Create an `OAuthUserSignInActivity` that will launch the sign in page in a Custom Tab and  receive & process the redirect intent when completing the Custom Tab prompt.
-3. Add the OAuth configuration to the authentication manager using `OAuthUserCredential.create(oAuthConfiguration)` to get a `OAuthUserSignIn`.
+3. Set up `ViewModel` responsible for launching an OAuth user sign in prompt and retrieving the authorized redirect URI
-4. Set up `ViewModel` responsible for launching an OAuth user sign in prompt and retrieve the authorized redirect URI
+4. Crete an `ArcGISAuthenticationChallengeHandler` that checks if the `ArcGISAuthenticationChallenge.requestUrl` matches the `OAUthUserConfiguration's`  with `canBeUserdForUrl()`.
+If the challenge matches, then create a `OAuthUserCredential` by Invoking the `OAuthUserSignInViewModel.promptForOAuthUserSignIn`
-5. Set the URI to complete the sign in using, `OAuthUserSignIn.complete(redirectUri)`
+5. Set the `AuthenticationManager`'s `arcGISAuthenticationChallengeHandler` to the `ArcGISAuthenticationChallengeHandler` created above.
-6. Load a map with premium content requiring authentication to automatically invoke the default authentication handler.
+6. Load a map with premium content requiring authentication to automatically invoke the `ArcGISAuthenticationHandler`.

 ## Relevant API